 Over the last nine months or so, you might have tackled some remodel or home improvement projects.
-Or perhaps you were one of the million people who bought up all of the bicycles?
 Well, winter is approaching and it's time clean, organize, and donate items to get your garage back in order.
 Wouldn't you like to park your car inside again?

 It's a daunting task, but if you don't like scraping your car in the morning after a nice frost, we better get to work.
 Here are some tips on how to organize and get rid of unwanted items.